'I am haunted by it': Survivors of deadly train crash in India recount trauma

 “There were dead bodies all around me,” he said.

-Patra said the rail carriage he was in landed with the door facing upwards.
-He climbed onto a pile of wreckage inside the train and managed pull himself out.
+Patra said the rail carriage he was in landed with the door facing up.
+He climbed onto a pile of wreckage inside the train and managed to pull himself out.

 At the hospital on Sunday, Patra’s head was bandaged in gauze as he waited for an MRI scan.
 His head was throbbing with pain, he said, but he was grateful that he and his entire family had survived.

+Others weren’t so lucky.
+On Monday, many people were still lined up outside a hospital in the state capitol waiting to identify and collect the bodies of relatives.

-Alaudin, who goes by one name, travelled almost 200 kilometers (124.3 miles) Saturday from West Bengal state to the crash site, to look for his brother, who was onboard one of the trains.
+Alaudin, who goes by one name, traveled almost 125 miles Saturday from West Bengal state to the crash site in Balasore to look for his brother, who was on one of the trains.

 He learned about the crash from television.
 When he tried to call his brother’s mobile phone to check on him, no one answered.